ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/pipeline.md

 * **Single**.
 This is a simple focusing single-element transducer.
 The user can specify diameter, focal length and a frequency between 100 kHz and 700 kHz.
 * **H317**.
 This is a 128-element phased array with a focal length of 135 mm and F#=0.9.
 The device is capable to operate at 250 kHz and 700 kHz.
 * **CTX_500**.
 This is a device commercialized by the company NeuroFUS that has 4 ring elements, with a focal length of 63.2 mm and F# = 0.98, and operates at 500 kHz.
 * **H246**.
-This is a flat ring-type, flat device that has 2 ring elements, with a diameter of 33.6 mm and operates at 500 kHz.
+This is a flat ring-type device that has 2 ring elements, with a diameter of 33.6 mm and operates at 500 kHz.
 It offers some degree of focusing by using two transducer elements.

 The specific capabilities of each transducer are considered during the simulations.

-## Preliminary steps
+# 1 - Preliminary steps

 * **Mandatory**: Collect T1W and T2W imaging of a participant.
-Highly recommended to use 3D isotropic (1mm resolution) scans.
+Highly recommended to use 3D isotropic (1 mm-resolution) scans.
 * **Mandatory**: Execute  SimNIBS 3.x `headreco` or SimNIBS 4.x `charm` processing tool:

     ```